aurorabaylessedwards/Coding_Exercise/README.md

 This project is written in Python 3.
 If you do not have Python 3, I suggest downloading 64-Bit Python 3.7 [Anaconda](https://www.anaconda.com/products/individual) with [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows).

-Additionally, you will need git/github set up in PyCharm.
-This [video](https://www.youtube.com/watch?v=NhFRpFtiHec) is a great resource to walk you through the process of setting up git/github, additionally [PyCharm has some doccumentation on the process](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html).
+Ensure you have integrated PyCharm with Git.
+This [video](https://www.youtube.com/watch?v=NhFRpFtiHec) is a great resource to walk you through the process of setting up git/github in PyCharm.
+PyCharm also has some great [documentation](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html) on the process.

 To set up the project, open PyCharm using the Anaconda Navigator.